 In addition to the language requirement, six courses are required for the concentration:

-To complete the concentration you need to spend a summer, semester, or an academic year studying or working outside the United States.
+To complete the interdisciplinary minor you need to spend a summer, semester, or an academic year studying or working outside the United States.
 You also need to submit a reflective and substantive paper based on your experience abroad to the chair of the International Education Committee by early April of your senior year, according to standards specified by that committee.

 In those cases where financial limitations can't be overcome and prevent an international experience, the International Education Committee may assign a substitute experience.

 The application is due on the last day of the late drop/add period of the first semester of your senior year and should be submitted to Prof. Chris Alexander.

-Additional information about the international studies concentration is available in the College Catalog.
+Additional information about the international studies interdisciplinary minor is available in the College Catalog.